maim-lain/depraved-awakening/README.md

 - Grab a feel -> Not sure

 #### Night:
-- It's too late -> Either
+- It's too late -> Any
 - Yes